hepplerj/Dissertation/ch5.dissertation.Heppler.md

-urging Mineta to redefine "imminent hazard" provisions in the Superfund act and to implement stricter design standards for containing possible leaks.^[Letter from Ted Smith to Norman Mineta, July 23, 1984, Folder 3, {FILL}, SVTC records, SJSU.]
+urging Mineta to redefine "imminent hazard" provisions in the Superfund act and to implement stricter design standards for containing possible leaks.^[Letter from Ted Smith to Norman Mineta, July 23, 1984, Folder 3, Box 11, Santa Clara
+Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007--04--06, San Jose State University Library Special Collections & Archives.]
 Mineta endorsed Smith's recommendations, adding the two suggestions to the Superfund amendments.
-Although the bill failed to make it through the Senate, the adoption of Santa Clara regulations into federal legislation demonstrates just how important Silicon Valley's case had become to the anti-toxics legislation.^[Letter from Norman Mineta to Ted Smith, October 25, 1984, {FILL}, SVTC records, SJSU.]
+Although the bill failed to make it through the Senate, the adoption of Santa Clara regulations into federal legislation demonstrates just how important Silicon Valley's case had become to the anti-toxics legislation.^[Letter from Norman Mineta to Ted Smith, October 25, 1984, Folder 3, Box 11, Santa Clara Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007--04--06, San Jose State University Library Special Collections & Archives.]

 <!-- where am I going with this?
 The work of the Silicon Valley Toxics Coalition in helping craft and